-- Medicare Plan F and G: You can see that the price difference between Plan F and N could range from about $40 to $50 a month.
-If the Part B deductible stays the same, your savings should more than make up for paying the Part B deductible.
+- Mutual of Omaha Medicare Plan F and Plan G: You can see that the price difference between Plan F and N could range from about $40 to $50 a month.
+If the Medicare Part B deductible stays the same, your savings should more than make up for paying the Part B deductible.
 Of course, this deductible might change, so you may consider Plan F as protection against future increases in Medicare cost-sharing.

 If you do end up buying Mutual of Omaha Medicare Supplement Plan N, you might stash some of your savings into an emergency fund that you can use in case you need to pay copays at the doctor’s office or emergency room.
 Also, Plan N won’t pay for services that get charged over the Medicare-allowed amount, so you may need to be more careful when looking for providers.